lilyosah/tech-knowledgebase/Software-Engineering/Debugging.md

 4. Explore question boards for similar bugs
 	- Look carefully for similar questions first
 	- If you post a question, be specific about the title, what went wrong, the environment, and how to reproduce the problem

+📝 In production, no bug may be closed out without a test.